lifedebugging/Lanchain/MCP/llm_mcp_agent_integration/readme.md

 Here we're using `call_tool` to invoke *specific* tool inside the MCP server and the name of the tool is **Validate_tool**, where arguments={} refers to empty dictionary of arguments passed because no paramters or any value needed for this tool.
 We storing the responsed from the tool in the `result` variable.

 # Note
 The LLM doesn't actually "see" `validate_tool`'s response during its reasoning.
 The agent uses tools from `get_tools()` to answer the question.
 The `session.call_tools()` call happen after the agent completes.
 It's a manual invocation.

 Check the `strurctured_mcp.py` for server script.

+# Core lesson:
+ MCP lets you give LLMs structured tool capabilities while also allowing you to leverage those same tools programmatically.
+You're not choosing one or the other—you can do both in the same flow.